At IU, what is Pages, and how can I publish a web page there?

 - At IU, what SSH/SFTP clients are supported and where can I get them?

-- What is SFTP, and how do I use an SFTP client to transfer files?
+- What is SFTP, and how do I use it to transfer files?

 - In Mac OS X, how do I use Cyberduck to transfer files over SFTP?